don Giuseppe Nespeca

 It was precisely such veterans who struggled to embrace the new habitus of freedom, and the full froth of the Gospel, in an enthusiastic manner.

-Even today, the Lord's Proposal stands apart from all exclusivist doctrines, full of prescriptions and fulfilments.
+Even today, the Lord's Proposal stands out from all exclusivist doctrines, full of prescriptions and fulfilments.

 His Presence shines through in spirit.
-And his intimates do not pretend to prepare the Kingdom, but welcome it and listen (with trust in life).
+And his intimates do not pretend to prepare the Kingdom, but welcome it and listen to it - with trust in life.

-This is what is happening in the time of the pandemic, which is disposing to a less outward, more global fast - considerable but wise.
+This is what happens in the time of crisis, which is disposing to a less outward, more global fasting - considerable but wise.

 A fast that can lead humanity to sensitive perception, to a sense of communion, to silence and embrace; to less egocentric and dirigiste impetus.
 To a deepening - and wholeness.